akleber/fireworks-pio/README.md

-# LED Fireworks

 ![LED Fireworks teaser](/fireworks-teaser.gif)

 This is the documentation and code of my LED firework build at the end of 2022.
 The idea came from [this video](https://youtu.be/9oAXtgnxZNs).
-The code uses [FastLED](http://fastled.io), started from [Carl Rosendahl](https://www.anirama.com/1000leds/1d-fireworks/) and was then heavily modified and extended by me.
+The code uses [FastLED](http://fastled.io), started from code by [Carl Rosendahl](https://www.anirama.com/1000leds/1d-fireworks/) and was then heavily modified and extended by me.
 I am using [PlatformIO](https://platformio.org) with Visual Studio Code for development.
 For the initial implementation I used [wokwi](https://wokwi.com/projects/349772276028146259) and switched to VS Code for the finetuning with the real hardware.